Former Montana State kicker Blake Glessner commits to UCLA - NewsBreak

 Montana loses to Northern Arizona in OT, setting up pivotal game at Northern Colorado

 Montana and Northern Colorado will be in a different type of pivotal showdown than was expected at the start of the season when they square off 6 p.m.
 Saturday.
-The Griz limp into Greeley, Colorado, with a 1-2 record in Big Sky play following a 75-74 overtime loss Thursday at Northern Arizona, which had lost 10 straight conference games dating back to last year.
+The Griz limp into Greeley, Colorado, with a 1-2 record in Big Sky play following a 75-74 overtime loss at Northern Arizona on Thursday.
 The Bears are worse off, entering with a 0-3 mark after losing 77-56 to Montana State at home.

 Comments / 0